MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 1. Don't forget to [upgrade your web and compute nodes](operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) if you are operationalizing your analytics.

+>[!NOTE]
-Note that _Microsoft R Server 9.1 for Teradata_ was the last release and will not have a Machine Learning Server equivalent.
+>Note that _Microsoft R Server 9.1 for Teradata_ was the last release and will not have a Machine Learning Server equivalent.

 ## Download prior R Server releases